nsaw/tm-mobile-cursor/docs/SCREEN_CAPTURE_VERIFICATION.md

 ## Overview

 The Screen Capture Verification System is a comprehensive solution for the ghost runner automation that provides headless screen capture and verification for all UI-related tasks.
-It ensures that app load, content load, and dashboard screens are captured and verified by both human reviewers and GPT analysis before marking steps complete.
+It ensures that app load, content load, and dashboard screens are captured and verified by both human reviewers and GPT analysis before marking ste{ { { { ps complete. & &  & } >/dev/null 2>&1 & disown & } >/dev/null 2>&1 & disown} >/dev/null 2>&1 & disown} >/dev/null 2>&1 & disown

 ## Features